Best Pumpkin Picking Patches in Raleigh, NC and Surrounding Areas

 Hours: Monday – Saturday: 9 AM – 6 PM; Sunday: 11 AM – 6 PM

 Another great place to go pumpkin picking is at Phillips Farms in Cary, NC (just outside of Raleigh).
 They have fun activities for the whole family including a giant corn maze, Haunted Farm attractions on the weekend, wagon rides, family fun park, and more!

-The farm is open on the weekends and starts September 18th until October 31st, 2021.
+The farm is open on the weekends.
 They also have a giant chair for photos, sunflowers, and other fun pumpkin/fall photo spots.